phette23/c4l16-cli-workshop/cataloging-exercise/instructions.md

 Now what happens when you try to run "non-exe.script.sh"?
 Does it work?
 What do you think you'd have to do to make it _not_ executable any longer?

 By the way, if you want to _stop_ a script you can use Ctrl + C to do so.
 This sends a "keyboard interrupt" and will stop whatever your shell is currently doing.
 It can be _very_ handy when you realize you've accidentally run a script with the wrong parameters.
+Parsing our example MARC file will take a long time so remember Ctrl + C is vital.

 ## Passing Information to a Script & "Flags"

 OK, we know to run a script we need to a) refer to its location, and b) make sure it's executable.
 So far, so good.
 But what if we want to pass information to a script?
 For instance, what if a script could run on different files or operate differently depending on the options we specify, much like how `ls -l` is different from plain ol' `ls`?

-The standard way to pass information on the command line is by "flags".
-We've actually already seen several examples, because these flags are merely the hyphenated letters we've used previously.
+One common way to pass information on the command line is by "flags".
+We've already seen several examples, because these flags are merely the hyphenated letters we've used previously.
 But let's dive into a cataloging example using a wonderful script in this folder: MARCgrep.pl.
 MARCgrep is a tool for searching over MARC files and counting up how many records match a provided pattern, or have a certain field or subfield.
 It's syntax is like so:

-- The "-e" flag is followed by a string like "field,indicator1,indicator2,subfield,value" such as "245,,,,fox" (matches any record with "fox" in its 245 title field)
+- The "-e" flag is followed by a string like "{field},{indicator1},{indicator2},{subfield},{value}" such as "245,,,,fox" (matches any record with "fox" in its 245 title field)
 - The "-c" flag, if present, means that the script only counts how many records match the pattern, otherwise the script spits out the full record
-- The "-f" flag can be followed by a comma-separated list of fields to print instead of the full record, e.g. we could use "245,100" to print just the title and author fields.
+- The "-f" flag can be followed by a comma-separated list of fields to print instead of the full record, e.g. we use "245,100" to print just the title and author fields.

 There's a full example below; what do you expect it will produce?
 Give it a try!